With Trump Expected To Crash Thanksgiving Dinners, Tips On Avoiding Lumpy Mashed Potatoes Take Back Burner?

 That Trump supporter has only two choices, sit and take it all in or speak up about the good he is doing as your mother describes Trump’s “macho manner.”
 Suck it up as your nephew and his wife talk about what Trump is “doing to science” or speak up and suggest, “Didn’t you love Trump’s speech in Warsaw?
 Isn’t it great to have a leader willing to praise Western civilization?”

-Once that is done, Politico suggests you’ve broken the “communal spell” and you’ve ruined Thanksgiving” for the folks around the table.
+Once that is done, Politico suggests you’ve broken the “communal spell” and you’ve “ruined Thanksgiving” for the folks around the table.
 There’s really no coming back from this.
 This scenario is not expected to be a rare occurrence this year despite reports indicating that talking politics around the Thanksgiving dinner is something a large number of people are going to try and avoid.

 According to a recent Reuters/Ipso poll, “nearly one-third of American adults will try to avoid political topics during the holidays this year,” reports Politico.
 The dinner table conversation for your Thanksgiving dinner may need to have some safeguards in place that start with a phone call to that one relative who is notorious for spewing their political views.
 With Trump being such a hot-button topic, you might need to make a phone call or two before your guests enter your home.